-More importantly, there is a significant increase of highly skilled and educated freelancers offering their services between 2019 and 2021.
+More importantly, there is a significant increase in highly skilled and educated freelancers offering their services, which was already noticed between 2019 and 2021.
 These skills include:

 When you have to recruit top talent, you have to show that your organization has a lot to offer them.

 After you’ve carefully crafted the perfect job ad that includes the salary and benefits offered, it’s time to advertise the job opening.